manvirag/tech_learning_tinkering/golang/hld/concepts_backup/db_disk/readme.md

 ****3. cassandra, cosmosdb ( column ).****
 - index based on LSM tree ( Log-Structured Merge-Tree [Link](https://www.youtube.com/watch?v=MbwmMCu9ltg&list=PLwrbo0b_XxA8BaxKRHuGHAQsBrmhYBsh1&index=4) ) and SSTables ( Sorted String Tables ). ( optimised for fast write )
 - This is not real colomn oriented ( DDIA ).
 Yes its true.
-It is wide-colum oriented. https://discuss.educative.io/t/is-cassandra-really-a-column-based-database/39536
+It is wide-colum store and colmn store is different form this. https://discuss.educative.io/t/is-cassandra-really-a-column-based-database/39536
+- Quote: "Wide-column stores such as Bigtable and Apache Cassandra are not column stores in the original sense of the term, since their two-level structures do not use a columnar data layout.
+In genuine column stores, a columnar data layout is adopted such that each column is stored separately on disk.
+Wide-column stores do often support the notion of column families that are stored separately.
+However, each such column family typically contains multiple columns that are used together, similar to traditional relational database tables.
+Within a given column family, all data is stored in a row-by-row fashion, such that the columns for a given row are stored together, rather than each column being stored separately."
   - On high level it save data in tree like structure which is called memtable ( balanced binary search tree ) in memory, then flash it to immutable( no update it will be created with new value) table which is called sstable. internally it uses merge sort etc at each level , that complete architecture is called LSM tree.
   - so write is simply write in tree then it will be flushed.
   - but in reading it will first check in memory lsm tree, then most recent lsm tree then second most recent, that's why reading is having little more complexity.